Undergraduate Policies

 • To reduce the student’s course load in a subsequent semester

 Permission to register for summer courses does not constitute permission to accelerate a degree program.
-For all undergraduate students the maximum number of credits allowed for any one summer part of term will typically be six.
+For all undergraduate students the maximum number of credits allowed for any one summer part of term will typically be eight.
 For exceptional reasons, the Dean may grant permission for an additional three credits.
 Registration and payment for summer credits are governed by the regulations and procedures of the summer sessions.

-Graduation Honors
+Latin Honors

 summa cum laude 3.85